-- Full-Day Kindergarten: If you enroll your child in the District’s optional extended-day kindergarten program, there is an annual tuition per student, which includes the District book, material and technology fee.
+- Full-Day Kindergarten: If you enroll your child in the District’s optional full-day kindergarten program, there is an annual tuition per student, which includes the District book, material and technology fee.

 - Paid Bus Transportation: Because the District offers transportation, state law requires the District to offer this service free to students who (1) live more than 1½ miles from school, or (2) reside within a hazardous walking route (determined by the Illinois Department of Transportation).
 If you do not reside within a “free” area, you can choose to purchase bus service.
 Check the address finder to determine if you live in a free or paid area.
 There is no option to prorate the fee if you sign up mid-year, unless you are a new family who moves into the District during the school year, or a current family who moves from a free to paid area.

 - Milk: Parents can purchase milk for their children; it will be available at lunch each school day.
 The only option is plain, 1% milk.
 Chocolate or other flavored milk is not offered, nor is skim, 2% or whole milk.
 Organic milk also is not an option at this time, although the District continues to seek organic milk vendors producing in ½ pint containers.

 District fees that are assigned later in the school year include: